 In 2007, Omega introduced its Co-Axial proprietary calibers with new and unique escapes that offer less friction, greater mechanical efficiency, and excellent chronometric performance over time.
-The performance of the new escape is such that every hour Omega equipped with a Co-Axial caliber is a COSC certified stopwatch delivered with a full four-year warranty, which is one of the best in the business for a mechanical watch.
-The exclusive movement is set in a 38 mm case with sapphire tape and water resistance of 100 meters.
+The performance of the new escape is such that every hour Omega equipped with a Omega Co-Axial caliber is a COSC certified stopwatch delivered with a full four year warranty, which is one of the best in the business for a mechanical watch.
+The exclusive movement is set in a 38 mm case with a sapphire tape and water resistance 100 meters.

 Some brands offer mechanical watches with movement protected by internal antimagnetic cases.
 Omega improves that pattern by modeling key motion components from colored materials, making the motion itself impervious to magnetic fields.
 This feature is especially important today, as we encounter magnets more than ever, from smartphone and tablet cases to bag closures and refrigerator doors.

 Omega Seamaster Planet Ocean 600 M Master Stopwatch